 A. No. Each time you assign an iButton to an employee or collect data from your clock, the time and date is updated on that clock using the time and date on your phone.
 In a pinch, you can also change it in the app.

 A. Probably not.
 Another of our time clock systems, TimePilot Vetro, is probably a good solution.
 It's designed to run indoors and uses the same iButtons Extreme does, so employees only need their one iButton.
-Other possibilities are our pocket-sized portable clock, TimePilot Tap+ and our software-only clock, TimePilot PC.
+Another possibility is our pocket-sized portable clock, TimePilot Tap.

 All TimePilot time clock systems are designed to work together, so you can create a system that, for instance, has Extreme Blue II clocks at the job sites, Taps in the trucks, Vetro in the shop and TimePilot PC at your office workers' PCs.